csommerl/js120/lesson3/lesson3_notes.md

 What JavaScript does when invoking a function as a constructor:

 1. A new object is created.
-2. The new object's prototype is set to the object referenced by the constructor's `prototype` property.
+2. The new object's prototype is set to the function prototype (the object referenced by the constructor's `prototype` property).
 3. The execution context (the value of `this`) within the function is set to the new object.
 4. The function is invoked (and thereby any properties and methods are added to the new object).
 5. The new object is returned, unless the function explicitly returns a different object (and any other explicit return values are ignored).